Avefector/The-Brain-Keyboard/Hotkeys/Hotkeys.md

 	- Alt + ↕ - Move list and sublists up or down
 	- Ctrl + ↔ - Navigate a Previous or Current Page
 	- Alt + ↔ - Navigate Tabs
-	- Shift + ↔ - Go to the previous or next .md file in folder (Quick Explorer: Go to previous/next file in folder)
+	- Ctrl + Shift + ↔ - Go to the previous or next .md file in folder (Quick Explorer: Go to previous/next file in folder)
+	- Ctrl + Alt + ↕ - Go to the first or last .md file in folder (Quick Explorer: Go to first/last file in folder)
 	- Alt + T - Make New Tab
 	- Alt + M - Merge Notes (Note composer: Merge current file with another file)
 		- *If you need to know which file you're on lies within the vault.*